 Regular exercise improves your energy and helps you sleep better at night.
 Keep your body moving.
 Don’t sit and be immobile, as this will make you feel more anxious.
-You should get a balanced combination of cardio exercises, body movement, and exercises that increase your heart rate such as walking outside, running, jogging, swimming, biking, dancing, playing tennis or ping pong... anything that gets your heart rate up.
+You should get a balanced combination of cardio exercises — exercises that increase your heart rate such as walking outside, running, jogging, swimming, biking, dancing, playing tennis or ping pong... anything that gets your heart rate up — and resistance exercises.
 Get some resistance bands and stretch with them, do yoga or pilates, weight training, or whatever you enjoy.
 Both cardio (aerobic exercises), and strength training (anaerobic exercises) have been shown to release endorphins, which make you feel happy, and reduce anxiety.

 Head outside for a walk.
 Wherever you are, find a place, a park or a lake with birds and running water or wind through trees.
 These are the most calming to your ears and to your being.
-Go to a place where you are engulfed and wrapped in nature.
+Go to a place where you are wrapped in nature if possible.